Best Motion Sensors for Home Security (2026)

 Eve Motion (Matter) — Best Overall for Smart Homes

-Aqara Presence Multi-Sensor FP300 — Best Presence Option for Busy Rooms
+Aqara Presence Sensor FP2 — Best Presence Option for Busy Rooms

 Ring Alarm Motion Detector (2nd Gen) — Best for Ring Alarm Homes